Documentation

 3

-Automatic Conversion
+Automatic conversion

 4

-Customer Pays
+Customer pays

-Customer pays the converted amount in their chosen cryptocurrency
+Customer pays the converted amount in their chosen cryptocurrency.

-💡 Key Takeaway: Allowances keep funds in the customer's wallet while enabling automated billing.
+Allowances keep funds in the customer's wallet while enabling automated billing.
 Max amounts protect customers from price volatility.
 USD pricing gives you predictable revenue.
 These three features work together to create a secure, user-friendly subscription experience.